 Blackjack is far and away the most popular casino game in the world.
-This is true at Pennsylvania’s brick and mortar casinos and should remain true when most PA online casinos open up sometime in 2019.
+This is true at Pennsylvania’s brick and mortar casinos and should remain true when most PA online casinos begin going live starting on July 15.

 The reason for blackjack’s popularity has always been the fact it offers casino players the best chance to beat the house.
 The game has one of the lowest house edges players can find.